scipy-conference/scipy_proceedings/papers/blaine_mooers/mooersblaine.rst

 To ease crystal structure determination in Jupyter, we made libraries of code templates for crucial programs.
 We formatted the libraries for two extensions of JupyterLab that provide access to code snippets.
-One extension (jupyterlab-snippets) displays the snippets in nested pull-down menus (https://github.com/QuantStack/jupyterlab-snippets).
+One extension (jupyterlab-snippets) displays the snippets in nested pull-down menus [jLsnip]_.
-The other extension (elyra-code-snippet-extension) uses a search box to locate the desired snippet (https://elyra.readthedocs.io/en/latest/user_guide/code-snippets.html ; also see blog post by Luciano Resende https://blog.jupyter.org/reusable-code-snippets-in-jupyterlab-8d75a0f9d207).
+The other extension (elyra-code-snippet-extension) uses a search box to locate the desired snippet [ELSN]_ (also see the blog post by Luciano Resende [Rese20]_).
 The user can easily add new code snippets to both systems.

 We also ported the libraries to Google Colaboratory or Google Colab or just Colab.
 Colab is an integrated development environment (IDE) for running Jupyter notebooks on the Google Cloud Platform (GPC).
-Colab was designed to promote the adapatation of deep learning software to new problems and facilitate collaborative computing.
+Colab was designed to promote the adaptation of deep learning software to new problems and facilitate collaborative computing.
 Colab is a free service that provides a temporary instance of a Linux operating system with access to one K80 GPU through a Jupyter notebook.
 Access to TPUs is also available.
 The access is terminate after long periods of inactivity or a 12-hour time limit, whichever is reached first.